k-box/k-box/docs/developer/support/import-job.md

 ## Import cannot be retried due to job payload not available

-Import that failed before the upgrade to the DMS version 0.8.0 do not have the job payload information.
+Import that failed before the upgrade to the K-Box version 0.8.0 do not have the job payload information.
 Jobs are the actual action that is executed asynchronously.
 Each job contains a payload with the information of what needs to be executed.

 Imports are handled by Jobs, therefore to retry one of them in the same exact configuration the original job payload needs to be attached to the import.